One of the hardest things about low carb baking is the finding sugar substitutes – and paying for them.

 But when you are making a recipe that requires the bulk of a granulated or liquid sweetener for its makeup, stevia extract just won’t cut it.

-You could go out and purchase Truvia, or other stevia baking blends, but then you would be paying about $10-$16 per pound!
+You could go out and purchase Truvia, or other sugar substitutes, but then you would be paying about $10-$16 per pound!
 Yikes!
 And there are other issues involved too.

 Now there is a way to make your own sugar replacement that won’t raise your glycemic index or feed candida.